Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 ### Conclusion

-In this post we explored what needs to be done for moving form the pure authentication scenarios offen seen in the templates, towards authorization via OAuth.
-We implemented the OAuth Implicit Grant flow, by using the OAuth Middleware writing our own OAuthProvider and ClaimsAuthorize attribute.
+In this post we explored what needs to be done for moving form the pure authentication scenarios often seen in the templates, towards authorization via OAuth 2.0.
+We implemented the OAuth 2.0 Implicit Grant flow, by using the OAuth 2.0 middleware writing our own OAuthProvider and ClaimsAuthorize attribute.
 It might seem as much custom code, but it's few core parts, that might be reused.
-Our server is also one step closer to a future scenario with federated authorization trough a exteranal authorization server.
+Our server is also one step closer to a future scenario with federated authorization trough an exteranal authorization server.

-Our scenario is catered for a javascript app, but also works with app using AuthenticationBroker and alike.
-But we havn't implemeted the flow ([Authorization Code Grant](http://tools.ietf.org/html/rfc6749#section-4.1)) for server to server scenarios.
+Our scenario is catered for a JavaScript app, but also works with app using WebAuthenticationBroker and alike.
+But we have not implemeted the flow ([Authorization Code Grant](http://tools.ietf.org/html/rfc6749#section-4.1)) for server to server scenarios.
 This would be next step to explore...

 Full source code @ [https://github.com/jayway/JayLabs.Owin.OAuthAuthorization](GitHub)
 The [nuget package](http://www.nuget.org/packages/JayLabs.Owin.OAuthAuthorization/).